mdoktor7/GoIT/Python/PythonWeb/module_05/exchange_rate_utility/README.md

 ## Introduction

-The Exchange Rate Utility is a Python-based console application that fetches and displays the EUR and USD exchange rates from PrivatBank over the past few days.
-The project also includes a WebSocket chat server where users can enter commands to retrieve exchange rates in real-time.
+This project is a console utility that fetches and displays the EUR and USD exchange rates of PrivatBank over the past few days.
+The utility can display the exchange rate for up to the last 10 days.
+Additionally, the project includes a chat server that allows users to enter commands to fetch exchange rates and interact with each other.

 ## Features

-- Fetch exchange rates for the last 10 days.
+- Fetch exchange rates for up to 10 days.
-- Support for additional currencies.
+- Display exchange rates for supported currencies (USD, EUR).
-- Asynchronous HTTP requests for efficient data fetching.
+- Log executed commands to a file.
-- WebSocket chat server for real-time exchange rate queries.
+- Chat server to enter commands and view exchange rates.
-- Logging of exchange commands using `aiofile` and `aiopath`.
+- Client script to send commands to the chat server.

 ## Setup and Installation